Christian Urff 2025 (updated text to a version of 2011)

 Augmented and Virtual Reality

-AR and VR technologies open up new possibilities for spatial-geometric learning content by enabling three-dimensional manipulation of virtual objects (Altmeyer et al., 2024).
-Such technologies offer particularly promising potential for spatial imagination.
-Embodied learning approaches, in which physical movements promote mathematical understanding, for example, by blending real-life experiences with virtual ones, are also possible with AR and VR technologies.
+AR and VR technologies open up new possibilities for spatial-physical virtual interaction that integrate movement and learning by enabling three-dimensional manipulation of virtual objects and motion-based learning (Altmeyer et al., 2024).
+Such technologies offer particularly promising potential for spatial reasoning.
+Embodied learning approaches, in which physical movements promote mathematical understanding in an integrated way, for example by blending real-world experiences with virtual ones, are also made possible by AR and VR technologies.

 Example AR Number Line: In the AR Number Line app, children can perform actions on a virtual number line.
-This number line can be projected directly onto a reference surface in the environment and potentially extended indefinitely.
-This allows the relationship between the cardinality of quantities, their location on the number line, and the length ratios in the real environment (e.g., school hallway, schoolyard) to be established.
+This number line can be projected directly onto a reference surface in their environment and potentially extended indefinitely.
+Through the tangible experience of moving forward and backward along the virtual AR number line, the relationship between the size of sets, their position on the number line, and the length ratios in the real environment (e.g., school hallway, schoolyard) can be established.

 Critical reflection and limits

-Despite the potential described, a critical look at virtual work tools remains necessary, especially with regard to their design and embedding in substantial learning environments.
+Despite the potential described, a critical look at virtual action possibilities remains necessary, especially with regard to their design and integration into substantial learning environments.

-Research findings on the effectiveness of virtual teaching aids are not consistent.
-For example, a recent study shows that concrete manipulatives can lead to better learning outcomes in certain areas (such as fractions) than virtual ones (Al Mutawah et al., 2024).
-However, this is not applicable to all teaching aids.
-Just as there are criteria for the selection and use of physical visual aids, their use should be based less on the technology and more on subject-specific didactic criteria.
+Research findings on the effectiveness of virtual learning tools are inconsistent.
+For example, a recent study shows that physical learning tools can lead to better learning outcomes in certain areas (such as fractions) than virtual tools (Al Mutawah et al., 2024).
+However, such results cannot be generalized to learning tools or the technology itself.
+Just as there are criteria for selecting and using tangible teaching aids, their use should be guided less by the technology itself and more by subject-specific pedagogical criteria.
 Design quality of the virtual tool is crucial (Moyer-Packenham & Bolyard, 2016), as is its integration into appropriately designed learning environments and questions.

 Danger of cognitive overload

-Paradoxically, poorly designed digital learning environments can also lead to increased cognitive load—for example, through unnecessary animations, distracting elements, or overly complex user interfaces (Skulmowski & Xu, 2022).
-Reducing extraneous cognitive load requires careful instructional design.
+Paradoxically, poorly designed digital learning environments can also lead to increased cognitive load – for example, through unnecessary animations, distracting elements, or overly complex user interfaces (Skulmowski & Xu, 2022).

 Importance of the teacher

-Virtual teaching materials do not replace professional subject-specific instruction provided by the teacher.
-Quite the opposite: Virtual teaching materials only unfold their full potential when their use is supported by appropriate tasks, preparation and follow-up, and discussion situations.
-Studies show that the way teachers use virtual manipulatives is crucial for learning success (Larkin, 2016). mathematics didactic competence the teacher remains central.
+Virtual learning tools do not replace professional subject-specific pedagogical support from the teacher.
+On the contrary: Virtual learning tools unfold their full potential when their use is framed by appropriate tasks, preparation and follow-up, and learning environments.
+Studies show that the way teachers use virtual learning tools is crucial for learning success (Larkin, 2016). mathematics didactic competence the teacher remains central.

 Conclusion and outlook

-With appropriate design, virtual activities can be used to create opportunities for action and experience in mathematical learning that can offer real didactic added value compared to activities using non-virtual tools (Krauthausen, 2022; Bouck et al., 2020b).
-They are meaningful addition and continuation of real actions – not as a substitute.
-They often require analog primary experiences with physical work materials as a basis for interpretation and meaningful application.
-Key conditions for the profitable use of virtual tools and virtual actions are:
+With appropriate design, virtual activities can create opportunities for action and experience in mathematical learning that offer significant didactic potential compared to activities using non-virtual tools (Krauthausen, 2022; Bouck et al., 2020b).
+They are considered meaningful addition and continuation Virtual actions should not be seen as a replacement for real-world actions.
+As a basis for interpretation and meaningful application, virtual actions often require primary, analogous experiences with tangible work materials.
+Key conditions for the successful use of virtual tools and virtual actions are:

-2. Design quality: Careful design of virtual work materials based on findings from learning with multimedia and subject-didactic principles (Urff, 2014)
+- Design quality: Careful design of virtual learning tools based on insights from multimedia learning and subject-specific didactic principles is essential (Urff, 2014)

 When designing virtual work tools and action offers, the following design principles are guiding from a subject-didactic perspective (cf. Urff, 2012):

 Digitalization and the resulting advance in digitalization in education offer opportunities, but should not lead to uncritical technological euphoria.
 The goal is not to replace traditional tools, but to expand the didactic repertoire. to expand wisely (Krauthausen, 2022).
-Future research should continue to investigate under which conditions which combinations of physical and virtual learning tools are optimal for which learning objectives and target groups.
+Future research and practice should therefore continue to critically examine under which conditions which combinations of concrete and virtual tools are optimal for which learning objectives and target groups.

 literature